SammyK/codeigniter-donor-tools-api/README.md

 	$this->donor_tools->addData('tag-list', array('Tag One', 'Tag Two'));

-#### Set Data
+#### Set Data (Removed)

-Personas can have multiple names, emails, addresses and phone numbers associated with them.
-Therefore we must treat each of those data differently.
-We could add a name:
+The addSet() method is no longer with us. :( But the good news is addData() has taken over its job and does a great job at it.
+The old way to add a set of names would have been like so:

 	$this->donor_tools->addSet('name', array(
 		'first-name' => 'Some',
 		'last-name' => 'Name',
 		));

-Or even two!

 	$this->donor_tools->addSet('name', array(
 		'first-name' => 'Another',
 		'last-name' => 'Name',
 		));

+That won't work anymore.
+But now we can do the same thing with the addData() method.
+All we need is a numeric array of our array data.

+	$names = array(
+		array(
+			'first-name' => 'Some',
+			'last-name' => 'Name',
+			),
+		array(
+			'first-name' => 'Another',
+			'last-name' => 'Name',
+			),
+		);
+	$this->donor_tools->addData('names', $names);

-Notice that for the set name, we're using the singular form.
-The library will automatically "pluralize" the name for the tag.
-One more example - an email:
+Notice when we add the data with addData, we're using the plural form of "names".
+The library will automatically "singularize" the name for the tag.

-	$this->donor_tools->addSet('email-address', array('email-address' => 'test@example.com'));

 #### Money